rtpsug/jekyll-now/pssaturday/sponsors.md

 - 1 item allowed in general raffle and 1 item in your raffle (you collect names)

 ## BRONZE – $250
-- Your Logo on RTPUSG - PowerShell Saturday Website and promotional material
+- Your Logo on RTPSUG - PowerShell Saturday Website and promotional material
 - 1 Free Lunch Ticket
 - One-page flyer and/or DVD/SWAG (provided by sponsor) inserted in the event bag
 - 1 Screen on Event Board